SdAm1n/GuessGame/README.md

 # GuessGame
-This is a simple Guessing Game written in C++
+This is a simple number Guessing Game written in C++.

 ## How to run on Linux
 * Using the makefile